dmsza/json2kml/README.md

 # json2kml

-This is a simple Python 3 script that will convert the list of starred places in Google Maps into a KML file that can be imported into GPS navigation applications (suchs as MAPS.ME).
+This is a simple Python 3 script that will convert the list of starred/saved places (a.k.a.
+POIs) from Google Maps into a KML file that can be imported into GPS navigation applications (suchs as MAPS.ME).

 This script depends on “SIMPLEKML” library (https://simplekml.readthedocs.io/) and it can be installed via pip with the following command line: